cretz/pgnio/README.md

 #### Listen for notifications

 PostgreSQL has `LISTEN`/`NOTIFY` support which allows pub/sub.
-AsyncPG allows subscription to these messages on a per connection basis.
+PgNio allows subscription to these messages on a per connection basis.
 Once subscribed to the messages, it must be read from the server side.
 This will happen during normal query operations since a notification is sent along with other messages.
 But if not querying, developers need to wait while reading for a message, which can be done via `unsolicitedMessageTick` and a timeout.